KBFSantos/Fivem-Advanced-Trash-Collector-Job-VRP2/README.md

 * ✅ Uniform System: To start the job the player needs to wear the uniform with an already defined set that currently uses the standard clothes, and automatically recognizes the character's gender.
 * ✅ Garage system: The script has its own garage system without needing any additional dependencies for vehicles.
 * ✅ Random Item Chance: It's possible to set a random chance of finding some item while collecting garbage.
+* ✅ Secure Communication: The script uses vrp tunnel for server communications in essential functions to prevent hacker exploitation using triggers, This can prevent money hacks for example.

 ## Dependencies